 Appendix A

+- Assigned Network Upgrade (ANU)

+Reliability Network Upgrades and Local Delivery Network Upgrades currently assigned to the Interconnection Customer.
+Assigned Network Upgrades exclude Conditionally Assigned Network Upgrades unless they become Assigned Network Upgrades.

+- Conditionally Assigned Network Upgrade (CANU)

+Reliability Network Upgrades and Local Delivery Network Upgrades currently assigned to an earlier Interconnection Customer, but which may be assigned to the Interconnection Customer.

+- Current Cost Responsibility (CCR)

+The Interconnection Customer’s current allocated costs for Assigned Network Upgrades, not to exceed the Maximum Cost Responsibility.
+This cost is used to calculate the Interconnection Customer’s Interconnection Financial Security requirement.

-- Interconnection Financial Security
+- Interconnection Financial Security (IFS)

-Any of the financial instruments listed in GIP Section 9.1 set forth in Appendix Y that are posted by an Interconnection Customer.
+Any of the financial instruments listed in Section 9.1 of Appendix Y and Section 11.1 of Appendix DD that are posted by an Interconnection Customer to finance the construction of facilities or Network Upgrades

+- Interconnection Reliability Network Upgrade (IRNU)

+Reliability Network Upgrades at the Point of Interconnection to accomplish the physical interconnection of the Generating Facility to the CAISO Controlled Grid.
+IRNUs are treated as Reliability Network Upgrades unless otherwise noted.

+General Reliability Network Upgrade (GRNU)

+Reliability Network Upgrades that are not Interconnection Reliability Network Upgrades.

+- Maximum Cost Exposure (MCE)

+Pursuant to Appendix DD, the sum of (1) the Interconnection Customer’s Maximum Cost Responsibility and (2) the Conditionally Assigned Network Upgrades from its Phase I or Phase II Interconnection Study.
+The Phase II Interconnection Study establishes the final Maximum Cost Exposure.

+- Maximum Cost Responsibility (MCR)

+Pursuant to Appendix DD, the lower sum of the Interconnection Customer’s (1) allocated costs for Assigned Network Upgrades and (2) the total cost of its assigned Interconnection Reliability Network Upgrades, from its Phase I or Phase II Interconnection Studies, not to exceed the Maximum Cost Exposure.

+- Precursor Network Upgrades (PNU)

+Network Upgrades required for the Interconnection Customer consisting of (1) Network Upgrades assigned to an Interconnection Customer in an earlier Queue Cluster that has executed its GIA pursuant to Section 14.2.2 of the GIDAP; and (2) Network Upgrades in the approved CAISO Transmission Plan.

-- Reliability Network Upgrade
+- Reliability Network Upgrade (RNU)

 The transmission facilities at or beyond the Point of Interconnection identified in the Interconnection Studies as necessary to interconnect one or more Generating Facility(ies) safely and reliably to the CAISO Controlled Grid, which would not have been necessary but for the interconnection of one or more Generating Facility(ies), including Network Upgrades necessary to remedy short circuit or stability problems, or thermal overloads.
 Reliability Network Upgrades shall only be deemed necessary for system operating limits, occurring under any system condition, which system operating limits cannot be adequately mitigated through Congestion Management, Operating Procedures, or Special Protection Systems based on the characteristics of the Generating Facilities included in the Interconnection Studies, limitations on market models, systems, or information, or other factors specifically identified in the Interconnection Studies.
 Reliability Network Upgrades also include, consistent with WECC practice, the facilities necessary to mitigate any adverse impact the Generating Facility’s interconnection may have on a path’s WECC rating.
+Reliability Network Upgrades include Interconnection Reliability Network Upgrades and General Reliability Network Upgrades.